Angie Kang

 Some early high-fidelity mock ups for each MVP feature

-“Future State” or Non-MVP features: CHAT, LIVE ZOOM EVENT
+“NICE TO HAVE” features: CHAT, LIVE ZOOM EVENT

 Prototyping